Knetic/atau/README.md

 `atau` seeks to solve that problem.
 You write a straightforward api description file (no code required) that describes how your webservice functions, what endpoints are available, and what headers/parameters/paths are necessary to interoperate with it.
 Then, `atau` can generate client libraries for this service in many languages - automatically, with no investment by you.
 Since the code is automatically generated, it is repeatable, can be tested by the `atau` authors instead of by your dev team, and conforms to whatever best practices the target languages advise.

+It's also possible to use `atau` with services that you didn't write.
+Since you can generate code for any RESTful service, you can transcribe their API to a json file and use `atau` on that.
+For an example of this, seeing the "lendingclub.json" sample, which describes a few common operations of the LendingClub API.
+Note that this sample was not provided by LendingClub, it's just a way to use `atau` to generate clients for sites that do not yet publish an API schema document.

 How do I use it?
 ====